 If you are a resident of Michigan and injured in a car accident while on active duty, you will be entitled to collect No-Fault benefits.
 These auto No-Fault benefits will pay for your motor vehicle accident-related medical expenses and lost wages if your injuries disable you from working.

-Even if you have health benefits through the military, you have the right under Michigan’s auto No-Fault insurance law to choose your own doctor.
+Even if you have health benefits through the military, you have the right under Michigan’s auto No-Fault insurance law to choose your own doctor if you get in a car accident while on active duty.
 You are not required or obligated to seek medical care and treatment from a military doctor or hospital just because it is also available.

 In its ruling in Morgan v.
 Citizens Insurance, the Michigan Supreme Court ruled that a crash victim who was “on military service when the accident occurred” had a right to “a choice of medical providers” because the No-Fault law “preserves to injured persons a reasonable choice of hospitals and physicians.”
 As a result, the Morgan court concluded, the auto insurance company for the crash victim who had been “on military service” had to pay for his No-Fault medical benefits to cover his crash-related care at a nonmilitary hospital even though he “could have obtained the medical service without charge at a military hospital.”
 The “set-off” provisions of MCL 500.3109(1) did not apply.

-Your automobile crash-related medical bills may be covered by TRICARE after a car accident while on active duty if: (1) you coordinated your No-Fault medical coverage with your TRICARE coverage; or (2) you selected the $250,000 coverage level with the qualified health coverage exclusion.
+TRICARE does cover auto accident injuries in Michigan if: (1) you coordinated your No-Fault medical coverage with your TRICARE coverage; or (2) you selected the $250,000 coverage level with the qualified health coverage exclusion.

 Coordinated coverage is where, in return for a reduced insurance premium, a driver opts to have his or her health coverage pay first – before No-Fault – for medical expenses after an automobile crash.